-In general, for a given cost in dimension one, there are regions of sub and supermodularity and this property gives only few information without particular structures of the regions.
-To be applicable, submodularity requires a rectangular region.
-In view of the form of the regions of modularity in our particular case, we can state: \begin{proposition}[label=prop:monotony-rectangle]{}{} Let $m> 0$, $S = \{(x,y)\mid xy\geq -m \}$ and denote by $\pi\opt$ an optimal transportation plan for the cost $c_m$.
-Then, $[\pi\opt]_{|S}$ (the plan restricted to the submodularity region) is the monotone non-decreasing rearrangement between its marginals.
-Similarly, if $m < 0$, $[\pi\opt]_{|\smash{\overline S}}$ (the plan restricted to the supermodularity region) is the monotone non-increasing rearrangement.
-If $m = 0$, there are four regions of sub/supermodularity, and on each of these regions, the plan is a monotone rearrangement. \end{proposition} \cref{fig:submod} illustrates the regions, with increasing ($\nearrow$) and ($\searrow$) decreasing arrows, where the monotonicity of optimal correspondence plans is given by the proposition. \begin{proof} In this proof, we use the fact that if $\pi\opt$ is optimal, then it is also optimal when restricted on a domain between the corresponding marginals.
-In particular, when $m > 0$, the plan $[\pi\opt]_{|S}$ is necessarily optimal for the cost $c_m$ between its marginals.
-Consider $(x_0,y_0),(x_1,y_1) \in \supp([\pi\opt]_{|S})$ such that $x_0 < x_1$ and $y_0 > y_1$.
-The particular geometry of the space $S$ ensures that in this particular configuration, the rectangle $R = [x_0,x_1]\times[y_1, y_0]$ is necessarily contained in $S$ (see \cref{fig:submod}).
-As a consequence, the strict submodularity of the cost applies on $R$ to prove that $[\pi\opt]_{|R}$ is the monotone non-decreasing plan, contradicting the configuration.
+In general, for a given cost in dimension one, there are regions of sub and supermodularity and this property gives only few information without knowledge of any particular structure of the regions: to be applicable, submodularity requires a rectangular region.
+Given the form of the regions of sub and supermodularity in our particular case, we can state the following. \begin{proposition}[Monotonicity of optimal plans on a subdomain] Let $m> 0$ and denote by $\pi\opt$ an optimal transportation plan for the cost $c_m$.
+Then, $[\pi\opt]_{|\submod}$ (the plan restricted to the submodularity region) is the non-decreasing rearrangement between its marginals.
+Similarly, if $m < 0$, $[\pi\opt]_{|\supmod}$ (the plan restricted to the supermodularity region) is the non-increasing rearrangement.
+If $m = 0$, there are four regions of sub/supermodularity, and on each of these regions, the plan is a monotone rearrangement. \end{proposition} \cref{fig:submod} illustrates the regions, with up ({ $\nearrow$}) and down ({ $\searrow$}) arrows, where the monotonicity of optimal correspondence plans is given by this proposition. \begin{proof} In this proof, we use the fact that if $\pi\opt$ is optimal, then it is also optimal when restricted on a domain between the corresponding marginals.
+In particular, when $m > 0$, the plan $[\pi\opt]_{|\submod}$ is necessarily optimal for the cost $c_m$ between its marginals.
+Consider $(x_0,y_0)$ and $(x_1,y_1)$ in $\supp(\smash{[\pi\opt]_{|\submod}})$ such that $x_0 < x_1$ and $y_0 > y_1$.
+The particular geometry of the space $\submod$ ensures that in this particular configuration, the rectangle $R = [x_0,x_1]\times[y_1, y_0]$ is necessarily contained in $\submod$ (see \cref{fig:submod}).
+As a consequence, the strict submodularity of the cost applies on $R$ to prove that $[\pi\opt]_{|R}$ is the non-decreasing rearrangement plan, contradicting the configuration.
 The proof goes similarly when $m < 0$.
 The case $m = 0$ yields four different regions of sub/supermodularity which are quadrants.
-Since these regions are union of rectangles on which the cost is strictly sub/supermodular, the argument above applies. \end{proof}
+Since these regions are unions of rectangles on which the cost is strictly sub/supermodular, the argument above applies. \end{proof}